canonical/wordpress-k8s-operator/README.md

     GRANT ALL PRIVILEGES ON wordpress.* TO 'wordpress'@'%';
     FLUSH PRIVILEGES;

-The Wordpress k8s charm requires TLS secrets to be pre-configured to ensure logins are kept secure.
+The WordPress k8s charm requires TLS secrets to be pre-configured to ensure logins are kept secure.
 Create a self-signed certificate and upload it as a Kubernetes secret (assuming you're using MicroK8s):